Grim-/OutwardSuperSimpleExample/Outward_PBRExample.md

 Blue : Smoothness
 Alpha : Unused as far as I can tell

-Now I took the Wolf Tower Shield(A) and made two copies of the item (B Shiny Wolf Shield) and (C Super Shiny No Detail Wolf Shield), being sure to give them new IDs.
+Now I took the Wolf Tower Shield(A) and made two copies of the item (B Shiny Wolf Shield) and (C Super Shiny No Detail Wolf Shield) being sure to give them new IDs.
 Then I edited the _GenTex file which is the texture property used by Outwards default shader this is specifically our 'PBRMap'.

 If a model does not have a _GenTex or it does but its white/black then you will need to create your own, you can usually just draw a silouhette around the maintexture and draw the outline on top of it.

 So if we understand PBR then we know, according to Outwards implementation if we want to make a particular object very shiny(blue) + metallic(red), then we need to color our _GenTex texture purple at the highest values.